wp-plugins/wp-jquery-lightbox/readme.txt

 This plugin lets you keep [the awesome Lightbox 2](http://www.huddletogether.com/projects/lightbox2/)-functionality, but sheds the bulk of the Prototype Framework **and** Scriptaculous Effects Library.

-Warren Krewenki [ported Lightbox to jQuery](http://warren.mesozen.com/jquery-lightbox/) and this plugin is mostly a wrapper to his work: providing an admin panel for configuration, (optional) auto-boxing of your image links and support for [WordPress galleries](http://codex.wordpress.org/Gallery_Shortcode), *including* [media library](http://codex.wordpress.org/Media_Library_SubPanel) titles and captions.
+Warren Krewenki [ported Lightbox to jQuery](http://warren.mesozen.com/jquery-lightbox/) and this plugin is mostly a wrapper to his work: providing localization support, an admin panel for configuration, (optional) auto-boxing of your image links and support for [WordPress galleries](http://codex.wordpress.org/Gallery_Shortcode), *including* [media library](http://codex.wordpress.org/Media_Library_SubPanel) titles and captions.

-This version is also better suited for mobile devices;
+This version is also adjusted for mobile devices;

 * Improved scaling *maximizes* use of screen space
 * Live adjustment to the browser window and orientation of your phone